How to Choose the Best Free SEO Tools for your Business

 1. Keyword Analysis Tools

-However, it’s a pivotal method of finding hidden opportunities, increasing the traffic flowing to your site and of course showing off that all-important shiny new content you create.
+However, it’s a pivotal method of finding hidden opportunities, increasing the traffic flowing to your site and showing off the shiny new content you create.

 Although these tools are great, all they can do is provide you with data.
 It’s how you interpret the data and what you do with it that will make the difference.